jawr/smtpd/readme.md

 # smtpd

 An SMTP server package written in Go, in the style of the built-in HTTP server.
-It meets the minimum requirements specified by RFC 2821 & 5321.
+It meets the minimum requirements specified by RFC 2821 & 5321 minus AUTH support.

+## History

+Xeoncross/smtpd is based on [Mark Hale's smtpd](https://github.com/mhale/smtpd).
+The differences can be summarised as:

+* Removed Authentication support

-It is based on [Brad Fitzpatrick's go-smtpd](https://github.com/bradfitz/go-smtpd).
+mhale/smtpd is based on [Brad Fitzpatrick's go-smtpd](https://github.com/bradfitz/go-smtpd).
 The differences can be summarised as:

 * A simplified message handler
 * Changes made for RFC compliance